Kotlin/anko/README.md

 ### How it works

-There is no :tophat: actually, Koan consists of some Kotlin [extension functions and properties](http://kotlinlang.org/docs/reference/extensions.html) arranged into *type-safe builders*, as described [here](http://kotlinlang.org/docs/reference/type-safe-builders.html).
+There is no :tophat: actually, Anko consists of some Kotlin [extension functions and properties](http://kotlinlang.org/docs/reference/extensions.html) arranged into *type-safe builders*, as described [here](http://kotlinlang.org/docs/reference/type-safe-builders.html).

 It's a depressing job to write all these extensions by hand so they're generated automatically using *android.jar* files from Android SDK as sources.